-I have introduced what Cube School – the agile project management program is all about in terms of benefits and as to how it was felt by its ecosystem.
-I rewind each week spent during at the Cube, the digital creation centre in Issy-Les-Moulineaux, near Paris, France while doing ‘learning by doing’ activities and projects with the ecosystem.
+I have introduced what Cube School – the agile project management program- is about regarding benefits and how its ecosystem felt.
+I rewind each week spent at the Cube, the digital creation centre in Issy-Les-Moulineaux, near Paris, France, while doing ‘learning by doing’ activities and projects with the ecosystem.

-The format was a blend of many learning by thinking critically and doing together activities.
+The format was a blend of many learning of thinking critically and doing activities together.

 The Foresight Program